DarkeEEandMe/Darke-Theory---Pre-Geometry/README.md

-Darke Pre-Geometry - Core Structural Programme
+Darke Pre-Geometry — Core Structural Programme

 This repository contains the formal axiom and theorem framework underlying the Darke Pre-Geometry video series (Season One).

 The programme begins from a minimal assumption: difference.
 No spacetime, matter, or fields are presupposed.

-Through directed refinement and stabilised closure, the framework derives:
+Through directed refinement and stabilised closure, the framework develops:

 Finite generator sectors